mapmeld/heart-encrypt/README.md

 ### Custom

-You can use a custom set of 2-10 Emojis by adding an options parameter to both functions.
+You can use a custom set of 2-10 different chatacters by adding an options parameter to both functions.

-Do not use non-Emoji characters in this release.
+In this release, the characters should be simple characters or emojis and not combined emojis (for example, national flags)

 ```javascript
 encrypt('less cool', function (err, message) {